luisbelisario/go-car-rental/README.md

 Day 1:
     Finished building the header and first hero.
 Today I practiced concepts such as flex box, importing google fonts, customizing buttons and positioning images

+Day 2:
+    Finished building the account pages and finalized styling.
+Today I worked with html and css concepts such as forms, flex box, positioning elements with vw and others.
+Next stpe will be the form validations